 - forced removal or relocation of a structure because it encroaches over an easement or on to the neighbour’s property;

-- any issue that would have been revealed in an up to date survey report (excluding boundary walls and fences);
+- any issue that would have been revealed in an up to date survey report;

 - outstanding rates and taxes on the property which the insured is liable for as the current owner of the property.

 Stewart Title also provides cover against the following risks where the circumstances creating or giving rise to these risks occur after settlement:

 - fraud, forgery or mistake which lead to someone else claiming an interest in the land;